 However, I must caution you to keep predators in mind when releasing them in a rabbit tractor.
 Dogs can easily knock one over and then you’ll lose your rabbits.

-But giving them time outside of the hutch is important for their overall health.
-I use to hate the idea of keeping my rabbits in hutches.
+However, giving them time outside of the hutch is important for their overall health.
+I used to hate the idea of keeping my rabbits in hutches.
 That is why we did the colony set-up.

-Well, there are my 10 tips to taking great care of your meat rabbits.
+Well, there are my 10 rabbit care tips for taking great care of your meat rabbits.
 I hope you found them helpful and that they will be easy for you to do on a regular basis.